replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-online.md

 After the `kots install` command installs the admin console and the application on the cluster, it creates a port forward to the admin console.
 The admin console is exposed internally on the cluster and can only be accessed using a port forward.

-You log in to the admin console to complete the application setup, run preflight checks, and deploy.
+Log in to the admin console to complete the application setup, run preflight checks, and deploy.
 See [Completing Application Setup and Deploying](installing-app-setup).

 ## Install in an Air Gapped Environment